xbramble16/Learning-Journal/command.md

 # Command
 ## Text Editors
-A **text editor** is  piece of software that's downloaded unto the computer.
+A **text editor** is a piece of software that's downloaded unto the computer.
 It allows you to write and manage text that's used to build a website.

 The most *important features* of a text editor are:
 - code completion